 All In, All Abilities - Activate Your School!

-It is well-known that physical activity can help prevent long-term health risks.i ii Physical activity is important to help improve overall health in children, which is why the Centers for Disease Control and Prevention (CDC) has set forth a recommendation of getting at least 60 minutes of physical activity per day.
-When looking at the data, though, only 42.2% of children aged 12 to 15 years of age have adequate levels of cardiorespiratory fitness.
-Because the average middle schooler in America spends more than 1,000 hours per year in a classroom,iii this means that the school environment has the potential of playing a large role in helping drive positive change for childhood health.
+It is well known that physical activity can help prevent long-term health risks.i ii Physical activity is important to help improve overall health in children, which is why the Centers for Disease Control and Prevention (CDC) has set forth a recommendation of getting at least 60 minutes of physical activity per day.
+The data shows, though, that only 42.2% of children aged 12 to 15 years of age have adequate levels of cardiorespiratory fitness.iii Because the average middle schooler in America spends more than 1,000 hours per year in a classroom,iv this means that the school environment has the potential of playing a large role in helping drive positive change for childhood health,

-Huddle up with your school’s Program Advisor, P.E. teacher, the school nurse, school counselor and other teachers to help brainstorm ideas.
+Huddle up with your school’s Program Advisor, PE teacher, the school nurse, the school counselor and other teachers< to help brainstorm ideas.
 Remember to include the whole team: your principal to give your plan a thumbs-up, parents to help supervise recess activities and students to lend their ideas.

 Students!
 Here are some things you can do to get things going!

-- Survey your classmates to find out what their most and least favorite things about the different physical activity opportunities at your school are from P.E. and recess to any other opportunities offered.
+- Survey your classmates to find out what their most and least favorite things are about the different physical activity opportunities at your school such as PE, recess and any other opportunities offered.
 Meet with your team to discuss the findings, and make a plan to improve things for everyone.

 Start conversations at school to find out what kids think about how to get others active.
-Set up a comments box near the cafeteria or the gym and ask kids to make suggestions about what would make them feel more included.
-Interview students with disabilities, too, to see what barriers they have and what can be done to help.
+Set up a comment box near the cafeteria or the gym and ask kids to make suggestions about what would make them feel more included.
+Interview students with disabilities, too, to see what barriers they encounter and what can be done to help.